modin-project/modin/docs/flow/modin/experimental/core/execution/native/implementations/hdk_on_native/index.rst

 HdkOnNative execution
 =====================
+.. raw:: html

+    <style>.red {color:red; font-weight:bold;}</style>

+.. role:: red

+:red:`Note\: After migration to HDK, this documentation is temporarily out-of-date and will be fixed in the next release!`

 HDK is a low-level execution library for data analytics processing.
 HDK is used as a fast execution backend in Modin.
 The HDK library provides